-The service offers biostatistics consultation in planning the research (e.g. planning the tests, power calculations), advising in analysing data (e.g. choosing the statistical analysis model and advising in how to run the analysis on statistical software), interpreting results, preparing reports and scientific publications.
-The statistical consulting focuses mainly on helping researchers to plan and do their own analyses.
-Researchers are expected to have at least some experience on some statistical software beforehand, because the time for consulting is limited.
-For those who have no experience at all, there are courses to get started, see for example Courses and Events and Useful links.
-Please notice that you need to provide statistician with enough information with necessary details on your research in order to have consultation to proceed successfully.
+The statistical consulting focuses mainly on helping researchers to plan and do their own analyses; we do not do the analysis for you.
+Researchers are expected to have at least some experience with some statistical software beforehand, because the time for consulting is limited.
+For those who have no experience at all, there are courses to get started: see e.g. Courses and Events and Useful links.
+Please note that you need to provide the statistician with enough information about necessary details of your research in order for the consultation to proceed successfully.

-The service is primarily targeted to researchers and research groups in AMCH (Academic Medical Center Helsinki) including The Faculty of Medicine in the University of Helsinki, HUCH and FIMM.
+The service is primarily targeted to researchers and research groups at The Faculty of Medicine in the University of Helsinki, HUCH and FIMM.
 As far as possible the service is also offered to both undergraduate and doctoral students.

 There is an authorship condition assumed in cases where the biostatistician contributes considerably to the research leading to the scientific publication, and thus meets authorship criteria such as conception and design of study, analysing data and / or interpreting results, drafting and / or revising the article (e.g. guidelines by International Committee of Medical Journal Editors: Defining the Role of Authors and Contributors).